mirayatech/learnings-repository/GraphQl/02-graphql-vs-rest.md

 ## 🌐 Comparing GraphQL and REST

-Let's explore the differences between these two methods of working with APIs.
+Here's some differences between these two methods of working with APIs.

 ### 🥜 REST in a Nutshell